Zenika/zen-foot/README.md

 ```

 On Google App Engine (GAE) :

+BEFORE DEPLOYING ANYTHING :
+We are using RestX dependency injection system to inject matches in dev mode.
+When you deploy on GAE, you have to disable the injection for that data.
+In order to do this, you'll have to modify the following classes :

+- In ModelModule : change the @Named annotation which is before the parameter of the method from @Named("matchRepoDev") to @Named("matchRepoGAE")
+- In UserModule : change the @Named annotation which is before the parameter of the method from @Named("userServiceDev") to @Named("userServiceGAE")

 ---

 If you are contributing to zenfoot, you won't have to deploy the application to app engine, as we are functioning